 The St. Louis Psychoanalytic Institute is an educational center providing psychoanalytically oriented, professional training and continuing education through graduate, post-graduate and community education courses.
 Our aim is to support healthy development of the mind and emotions.
-Dynamic partnerships are forged between therapist and patient, teacher and student, parent and child.

 Mission of the St. Louis Psychoanalytic Institute